2024 | April Meeting – Hive Split

 We’re hoping that you will join us for our meetings in 2024, please click here to receive our monthly newsletter.

 Below you will find a rough schedule of our upcoming gatherings.
 These are suggestions that can be changed and directed by you.
-Therefore, please also take a look at our March survey linked below.
+If you want to host a meeting do not hesitate to contact us here.

 January: Mead Workshop – took place

 February: Our community has voted to hold an online meeting about emergency feeding and the bee calendar.
 We look forward to seeing you there!
-More information in our newsletter.
+More information in our newsletter – took place

-June: Hive inspection, IPM Drone comb, mite check demo
+June: Hive inspection, mite check demo – took place

 November: Oxalic Acid Treatment